gethomepage/homepage/docs/widgets/services/coin-market-cap.md

   defaultinterval: 7d # Optional
 ```

-You can also specify slugs instead of symbols (since symbols aren't garaunteed to be unique).
+You can also specify slugs instead of symbols (since symbols aren't guaranteed to be unique).
 If you supply both, slugs will be used.
 For example:

 ```yaml
 widget: